Tidy Tradie - Definition

 For example, carpenters, plumbers or electricians are defined as "tradies".

-Tony Gouverneur (The Tidy Tradie - Finishing Carpenter) coined the phrase "Tidy Tradie" in Sydney, Australia, 21/08/2008.
+Tony Gouverneur (The Tidy Tradie - Lock Carpenter) coined the phrase "Tidy Tradie" in Sydney, Australia, 21/08/2008.
 The definition of a "Tidy Tradie" is a tradesman or tradeswoman who uses a Tidy Tradie - Work Mat, to protect the work area from scratches, dents, burn marks & stains.

 A Tidy Tradie also wears Work Boot Covers to protect the flooring from dirt and boot marks.
 A Tidy Tradie also cleans up after themselves with a vacuum or a dust pan and broom.
 When required, they use cleaning spray and rags to clean off their dirty finger marks etc. It is also suggested that when a very small amount of rubbish or mess is created, they should take it off site at no extra charge, instead of dumping it in the clients bins.